12 most anticipated films screening at Cannes 2022

 Abbasi’s 2018 fantasy-drama Border was highly applauded at the UN Certain Regard section and this film, too, is sure to be a major title at the festival.

-(Main image: Courtesy Crimes of the Future/ © Serendipity Point Films 2021/IMDb; feature image: Courtesy Top Gun/ @TopGunMovie/ Twitter)
+(Main image credit: Crimes of the Future/ © Serendipity Point Films 2021/IMDb; feature image credit: Top Gun/ @TopGunMovie/ Twitter)